SyncfusionExamples/How-to-pass-a-JSON-array-to-.NET-MAUI-Chart-SfCartesianChart/README.md

 ![.NET MAUI column chart with JSON data](https://user-images.githubusercontent.com/53489303/201058378-5a16e237-82ba-4032-b440-b02a091f0639.png)

+## Troubleshooting
+Path too long exception If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

 For more details, refer to the KB on [how to pass a JSON array to .NET MAUI Chart (SfCartesianChart).](https://support.syncfusion.com/kb/article/12102/how-to-create-a-net-maui-sfcartesianchart-using-the-json-data)